 Sometimes, an attack worsens so quickly or so severely that you will need to call the doctor.
 You might even need to make a visit to the emergency room.
 Here are some danger signs that require professional health care help:

 - Blue tint around the lips or fingernails

 - Shortness of breath to the point where you are unable to talk

 - Extreme anxiety

 COPD flare-ups can be frightening.
-But when you know what to expect and how to take the right actions, hopefully you’ll be able to avoid severe health crises and to get back on an even keel once again.
+But when you know what to expect and how to take the right actions, hopefully, you'll be able to avoid severe health crises and get back on an even keel once again.